trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

 Properties Reference
 ====================

-This section describes the most important config properties that may be used to tune Presto or alter its behavior when required.
+This section describes the most important config properties, that may be used to tune Presto or alter its behavior when required.

 .. contents::